umbraco/UmbracoDocs/15/umbraco-cms/reference/content-delivery-api/protected-content-in-the-delivery-api/server-to-server-access.md

 # Server-to-server access to protected content in the Delivery API

-If protected content is consumed from Delivery API in a server-to-server context, the [interactive authorization flow](README.md) won't work.
-Instead, we have to utilise the OpenId Connect Client Credentials flow, which is configured in the application settings.
+If protected content is consumed from the Delivery API in a server-to-server context, the [interactive authorization flow](README.md) won't work.
+Instead, we have to utilize the OpenId Connect Client Credentials flow, which is configured in the application settings.

 ## Configuration

-In the Delivery API, Client Credentials work by mapping known Members to client IDs and secrets.
+In the Delivery API, Client Credentials map known Members to client IDs and secrets.
 These Members are known as API Members.
 When an API consumer uses the Client Credentials of an API Member, the consumer efficiently assumes the identity of this API Member.

 {% hint style="info" %}
-An API Member works exactly the same as a regular Member, with the added option of authorizing with Client Credentials.
+An API Member works the same as a regular Member, with the added option of authorizing with Client Credentials.
 {% endhint %}

-In the following configuration example, the Member "member@local" are mapped to a set of Client Credentials:
+In the following configuration example, the Member "member@local" is mapped to a set of Client Credentials:

 {% code title="appsettings.json" %}